timhendriks93/blender-servo-animation-arduino/README.md

 Please refer to the official [Arduino documentation](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) to see how you can install this library.

+## Quick Start

+Take a look at the [StandardServoLib](examples/StandardServoLib) example to get started quickly.
+It represents the most simple setup and is based on the standard Servo Arduino library with which you might already be familiar.

 ## Usage

 To start using this library, add the following include statement to your script or sketch: